airqo-platform/AirQo-api/src/auth-service/docs/access-control/TOKEN_REINSTATEMENT_GUIDE.md

 ### Option B — API (for developers)

-If you prefer to reinstate programmatically, use your own AirQo JWT (obtained by logging in to the platform — see [Authentication →](../api/getting-started/authentication.md)).
+If you prefer to reinstate programmatically, use your own AirQo JWT (obtained by logging in to the platform).

 **Step 1 — Reinstate the token**